carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 > ## Where's the output?
 >
-> On the login node, this script printed output to the terminal -- but when we exit `watch`,
+> On the login node, this script printed output to the terminal &mdash; but when we exit `watch`,
 > there's nothing.
 Where'd it go?
 >
 > Cluster job output is typically redirected to a file in the directory you launched it from.